kavir1698/GraphNotes/README.md

 To use pre-built binaries, copy the binary for your system from the `bin` folder and run it.

-To compile it yourself, first install [nim](https://nim-lang.org/install.html) and then compile with `nim c gui.nim` in the `src` folder.
+To compile it yourself, first install [nim](https://nim-lang.org/install.html) and then compile with `nim c GraphNotes.nim` in the `src` folder.